-Expect to see lightweight carbon fiber panels used for the roof, hood, and trunk lid.
-The lighter weight should not only improve economy, but also the handling, braking performance and acceleration.
+Weight savings could total between 300 and 400 pounds over the current model, which weighs close to 4,400 pounds in some guises.
+Expect to see lightweight carbon fiber panels used for the roof, hood, and trunk lid as well as some internal structures.
+The car’s lighter curb mass should not only improve economy, but also the handling, braking performance and acceleration.

 and the fuel-saving improvements coming in the future.